rethinkpriorities/methodology-statistics-design/README.md

 ### Repo branches (proposed)

 - ‘main’: Decent looking, go-to
-- ‘public’: same as ‘main’ but censoring anything we need to keep in-house (build a parsing script for that)
+- ‘public’: same as ‘main’ but simplified for public sharing (if we want to)
-    - This branch can be made public (needs to be mirrored to another repo for that?)
-- ‘work-in-progress’: Work in progress including discussion
+- ‘work-in-progress’: Work in progress including discussion that you don't want to add to 'main' yet

 ## Folder structure, other resources in this repo